spryker/docker-sdk/docs/02-development/07-configuring-a-mount-mode.md

-> Audience:
->
-> - Developers who are developing with the Docker SDK.
->
-> Outcome:
-> - You know how install and configure synchronization tools based on an OS.
+# Configuring a mount mode

-This document describes how to configure mount modes.
+This document describes how to configure a mount mode.

 ## Configuring mutagen mount mode on MacOS